Board and Advisory Council

 A graduate of Phillips Academy Andover, Wesleyan University and the Courtauld Institute, Victoria has held positions at Goldman Sachs, Russell Reynolds Associates and the Paul Mellon Centre for Studies in British Art.
 Previously a Trustee of the Foundling Museum and member of the Mayor's Music Education Steering Committee, she is currently a Founder Director of London Music Masters and serves on the Council of the Royal College of Music.
 Victoria Robey was awarded an OBE for services to music in June 2014.
 Victoria supports the chair of Sue Thomas.

-Gareth is Principal Bassoon at the LPO.
+Gareth is Principal Bassoon of the LPO.
 Read Gareth's biography here.

 Henry plays Percussion in the LPO.
 Read Henry's biography here.